-From the moment Bas introduced himself, I was already intrigued by the character who said he would die if he cannot act.
+From the moment Bas introduced himself, I was intrigued by the character who said he would die if he could not act.
 He immediately threw in a “lol just kidding!”, but we all know he wasn’t kidding.
-Normally, you don’t make this type of joke unless it’s something that was on your mind a lot.
+Typically, you don’t make this type of joke unless it’s something on your mind a lot.
 Right away, I suspected that he had suicidal tendencies, and it alerted me there’s more to this character than meets the eye.

 Of course, my love for Bas reached new heights in the final episode.
 It was then I realized how sensitive, nuanced, vulnerable, and lovable his character is.
 Now I’m committed to protecting him until the end of time.
 NOBODY CAN HURT BAS UNLESS THEY GET THROUGH ME!!!